DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 {{% /tab %}}
 {{% tab "iOS" %}}

-LaunchDarkly does not currently support this integration.
+LaunchDarkly does not support this integration.
 Create a ticket with LaunchDarkly to request this feature.

 {{% /tab %}}
 {{% tab "Android" %}}

-LaunchDarkly does not currently support this integration.
+LaunchDarkly does not support this integration.
 Create a ticket with LaunchDarkly to request this feature.

 {{% /tab %}}
 {{% tab "Flutter" %}}

-LaunchDarkly does not currently support this integration.
+LaunchDarkly does not support this integration.
 Create a ticket with LaunchDarkly to request this feature.

 {{% /tab %}}